Gevaert-Lab/DIA-Report/README.md

 | B000266_ratio10_DIA| B000266_Ap_6883_EXT-765_DIA_Yeast_UPS2_ratio10_DIA.mzML | E | 1 |

 Remark : It is really important that the run name is also included in the DIA-NN report.

+The Experiment Design File can also include cofounder values that can be used in Cofoounder Values analysis and PCA plot.

+## Experiment Analysis
+- `Import Data`
+- `Filtering steps`
+- `Cofounder Vaues Analysis` : analysis of cofounder values among the groups
+- `Data Missing Analysis` : the plot shows the completeness of the experiments at precursor and summarized level
+- `Normalization`
+- `PCA` : PCA plot by groups and cofounder values
+- `DE Analysis`
+- `QC plots`
+- `Group Comparison` : volcano plot that summarizes the differential expression landscape in the comparison between two groups
+- `Summary DE proteins`
+- `Session Info`